 Download the full Minotaur Direct & Welcome to the Machine Topo in PDF format here or scroll to the bottom of the page to see the full PNG version.

 The impressive east face of Snowpatch Spire is home to many world-class big wall aid and free climb routes thanks to its nearly 700m of vertical relief above the glacier below.
-Other routes include Labyrinth (5.12-), Sendero Norte (5.12+), Minataur (5.12-), Jason/Kruk (5.12-), Welcome to the Machine (5.11+), Men with Options (5.12+/A1), Sweet Sylvia (5.12-), Power of Lard (5.12), and the now famous finger crack, Tom Egan Memorial (5.14) which was freed by Will Stanhope (& Matt Segal) in 2017.
+(Many of these routes no longer exist, see update below) Other routes include Labyrinth (5.12-), Sendero Norte (5.12+), Minataur (5.12-), Jason/Kruk (5.12-), Welcome to the Machine (5.11+), Men with Options (5.12+/A1), Sweet Sylvia (5.12-), Power of Lard (5.12), and the now famous finger crack, Tom Egan Memorial (5.14) which was freed by Will Stanhope (& Matt Segal) in 2017.
 This amazing finger crack is featured in Reel Rock 11 film series “Boys in the Bugs”, which is available to purchase here on the reelrocktour.com site.

 When to Climb Minotaur Direct

-The climbing season in the Bugaboos is extremely short.
-At best, it typically extends from late June until early September most years, with July typically having slightly more unstable weather than August.
-August can be quite warm, however, with access to routes over the B-S col being tricky to downright dangerous depending on the state of the Col. Your best bet for climbing Minotaur direct is mid-July until mid-August, however, be aware that this is high season for the area, and it can get extremely busy.
+The climbing season in the Bugaboos is extremely short and BUSY.
+At best, the climbing season typically extends from late June until early September most years, with July typically having slightly more unstable weather than August (although longer days).
+August can be quite warm, however, with access to routes over the B-S col being tricky to downright dangerous depending on the state of the Col. Your best bet for climbing Minotaur direct is mid-July until mid-August, however, be aware that this is high season for the area, and it can get extremely busy with sometimes only around 6-8 weeks of decent climbing conditions available to attempt the routes in the area.

 Special Considerations & Access Limitations